opdavies/oliverdavies.uk/source/_posts/2013-01-09-checking-if-user-logged-drupal-right-way.md

   - drupal-planet
   - php
 ---
+{% block excerpt %}
+I see this regularly when working on Drupal sites when someone wants to check whether the current user is logged in to Drupal (authenticated) or not (anonymous).
+{% endblock %}

+{% block content %}
 I see this regularly when working on Drupal sites when someone wants to check whether the current user is logged in to Drupal (authenticated) or not (anonymous):

 ~~~~